Elastic Search: Build a semantic search experience

 Next, under Rule description give it a name that will help others understand what data this rule will extract.
 For the purpose of this guide, let's call it "main."

-Now, select Apply to all URLs then Add content fields, and a flyout will appear.
+Now, select Apply to all URLs then choose Add content fields, and a flyout will appear.
 Fill out and select the following criteria below when the flyout appears.

 • Document field: